AI Chatbot

 - Open AI Chatbot in the dashboard and enable it.

-- Choose the dedicated chatbot channel, a preset personality or eligible custom style, and whether premium image generation is available.
+- Choose the dedicated chatbot channel and a preset personality or eligible custom style.

 - Save, then either start a message with an Airwavy mention or post text in the configured channel using non-sensitive test content.